thalisgold/spatial-modelling-tool/README.md

 To approximate real-world measured data and make the simulation more realistic, there is also the possibility to add random and/or spatially correlated noise.
 In a last step, the target variable is normalised to obtain a grid with values between zero and one.

 ![Simulated target variable](https://github.com/thalisgold/Spatial-modelling-tool/blob/main/images/Simulation%20of%20target%20variable.jpg)
-Figure 2: Simulated target variable generated with a random mathematical expression using fractional_motion_40 and gaussian_random_field_20 and with spatially correlated noise added afterwards.
+Figure 2: Simulated target variable generated with a random mathematical expression using fractional_motion_40 and gaussian_random_field_20 NLMs.

 ### Step 3: Simulation of the sample points
 It is necessary to simulate the places where reference data are available or, in other words, where the target variable is known.
 For the simulation, the tool allows the selection of two parameters: the number of sample points and their spatial distribution.
 It is possible to choose from four spatial distributions.
 For the first three, only a fixed number of sample points (50, 100, 150, 200, 250) can be selected.